 Extensive asbestos use was also described aboard Forrestal-class aircraft carriers, which includes USS Forrestal, USS Saratoga, USS Ranger and USS Independence.
 Navy documents list the use of asbestos cloth in the main boilers of these ships and the use of woven asbestos material in flanged casing panels.
 A product known as asbestos marine furring was also used to insulate boiler stacks in Forrestal-class carriers.

-The four Navy carriers built after USS Independence made up the Kitty Hawk class, which included USS Kitty Hawk, USS Constellation, USS America and USS John F. Kennedy.
 These ships contained numerous asbestos products like asbestos gaskets, cloth and insulation.
-Records show that Kitty Hawk-class aircraft carriers used asbestos gaskets in main feed pump turbines, asbestos blankets in water drums and asbestos packing in Buffalo-brand pumps.
+Records show that Kitty Hawk-class carriers used asbestos gaskets in main feed pump turbines, asbestos blankets in water drums and asbestos packing in Buffalo-brand pumps.
 Kitty Hawk carriers also used a Benjamin Foster-brand insulation sealer that contained asbestos materials.

-As asbestos-contaminated products deteriorate over time, microscopic fibers are released into the air.
-Any service member exposed to airborne asbestos fibers on a regular basis was subjected to an elevated risk of developing lung cancer, mesothelioma and numerous other severe respiratory illnesses later in life.
+As asbestos-contaminated products deteriorate over time, fibers are released into the air.
+Any service member exposed to airborne asbestos fibers on a regular basis was at an elevated risk of developing lung cancer, mesothelioma and numerous other severe respiratory illnesses later in life.